johannesulf/dsigma/README.md

 ## Documentation

-A documentation for `dsigma` with concept introductions, examples and API documentation can be found at on [readthedocs](https://dsigma.readthedocs.io/).
+Documentation for `dsigma` with concept introductions, examples, and API documentation is available on [readthedocs](https://dsigma.readthedocs.io/).

+## Attribution

+`dsigma` is listed in the [Astronomy Source Code Library](https://ascl.net/2204.006).
+If you find the code useful in your research, please cite [Lange & Huang (2022)](https://ui.adsabs.harvard.edu/abs/2022ascl.soft04006L/abstract).

 ## License